9. TCP/IP Programming

 - a constructor that takes the three data arrays needed to calculate the tax

-// constructor 1
+// constructeur 1

-' the parameters passed to the constructor
+' parameters passed to the constructor

 - a constructor to which we pass the DSN name of an ODBC database

-' constructor 2
+' builder 2

 Public Sub New(ByVal DSNimpots As String, ByVal Timpots As String, ByVal colLimites As String, ByVal colCoeffR As String, ByVal colCoeffN As String)

-' the contents of the Timpots table in the ODBC database DSNimpots
+' the contents of the Timpots table in the ODBC DSNimpots database

-' may throw an exception
+' can throw an exception

 A test program was written: